Josh-DJ/PartScraper/readme.txt

-Program lists a menu on screen that the userr can interact with.
+Program lists a menu on screen that the user can interact with.
 You choose which website you want the product information from.
 Products include PC parts.